-Our Marketing Manager is having a chat with Tom Revell today, our Assistant Manager at the Hockley Sales office.
+Our Marketing Manager is having a chat with Tom Revell today, our Manager at the Hockley Sales office.
 We're talking all things property and golf so that you can get to know Tom.

 Having been working with Williams and Donovan for 8 years and with a wealth of property knowledge and expertise, Tom plays an important part within the Management team and our future growth.